SMPTE/ris-osvp-metadata-camdkit/index.md

   example)
   ptp: If the synchronization source is a PTP leader, then this object
   contains:
+  - "profile": Specifies the PTP profile in use.
+This defines the operational rules and parameters for synchronization.
+For example "SMPTE ST2059-2:2021" for SMPTE 2110 based systems, or "IEEE Std 1588-2019" or "IEEE Std 802.1AS-2020" for industrial applications
+  - "domain": Identifies the PTP domain the device belongs to.
+Devices in the same domain can synchronize with each other
-  - "leader": The MAC address of the PTP leader
+  - "leaderIdentity": The unique identifier (usually MAC address) of the current PTP leader (grandmaster)
+  - "leaderPriorities": The priority values of the leader used in the Best Master Clock Algorithm (BMCA).
+Lower values indicate higher priority
+  - "priority1": Static priority set by the administrator
+  - "priority2": Dynamic priority based on the leader's role or clock quality
-  - "offset": The timing offset in seconds from the sample timestamp to the PTP timestamp
+  - "leaderAccuracy": The timing offset in seconds from the sample timestamp to the PTP timestamp
-  - "domain": The PTP domain number
+  - "meanPathDelay": The average round-trip delay between the device and the PTP leader, measured in seconds
   source: The source of synchronization must be defined as one of the
   following:
+  - "vlan": Integer representing the VLAN ID for PTP traffic (e.g., 100 for VLAN 100)
+  - "timeSource": Indicates the leader's source of time, such as GNSS, atomic clock, or NTP
   - "genlock": The tracking device has an external black/burst or tri-level analog sync signal that is triggering the capture of tracking samples